Back to blog Technical guide

 processInvoiceFromUrl().catch(console.error);

-Step 2: Processing Local Files with processFile
+Step 2: Processing local files

-Most real workflows involve user uploads or files stored locally (or in object storage) rather than public URLs.
+Most applications handle user uploads or files stored locally (or in object storage) instead of public URLs.
+For Node.js environments, combine fs with processFile:

 import { readFileSync } from "fs";